 There are two types of alternatives to the e-Pro Live: one is a pure electronic kit from Roland or Yamaha, etc., while the other is a converted kit from Jobeky or Diamond.

-Price-wise, the e-Pro Live is comparable to a Roland TD-25KV.
-The TD-25 module only has 18 kits and 233 instrument sounds compared to the Pearl’s 100 kits and 1000 sounds.
+Price-wise, the e-Pro Live is comparable to the Roland TD-25KV.
+The TD-25 module only has 18 kits and 233 instrument sounds compared to Pearl’s 100 kits and 1000 sounds.
 The Roland TD-11 is cheaper and has 50 kits and 190 sounds but these are shorter, lower quality samples.
 I haven’t listened to the Pearl and the Roland side by side to do a proper comparison, but here is my full review of the Roland TD-11.

 The Pearl e-Pro also has MIDI in and out whereas the Roland’s only have MIDI out.

-The next Roland up is the TD-30KV and this is as almost as expensive as it gets with regular e drum kits.
+The next Roland up is the TD-30KV and this is as almost as expensive as it gets with regular e-drum kits.
 But: it has MIDI in and out and 100 kits and 1000 sounds plus much more.
 Here is my full review of the TD-30KV.

-Personally, I don’t think they compare at all in terms of size look and feel.
+Personally, I don’t think they compare at all in terms of size look, and feel.
 Of course, if you want a compact drum kit, then the Pearl is not the way to go.

 Jobeky drums provide full-size converted acoustic drums which can link to any Roland module or a 2Box module.
 Jobeky can provide a full kit with a choice of modules and a choice of cymbals: rubber, brass, or dark bronze.
-I was very tempted with Jobeky, even though they were a little more expensive, as I’ve had a go on a demonstration kit and was very impressed.
+I was very tempted by Jobeky, even though they were a little more expensive, as I’ve had a go on a demonstration kit and was very impressed.
 A standard kit with a TD-11 is cheaper than the Pearl e Pro – the TD-25 is about the same price as the Pearl.